CenturyLinkCloud/PublicKB/Cloud Application Manager/Managed Services/Deploying_Managed_MS_SQL_to_AWS.md

 *	Managed Microsoft Windows Server 2008 R2
 *	Managed Microsoft Windows Server 2012

-**Supported Services**
+**License**
+* Licensing for AWS and Azure deployments are provided by the Cloud Provider.
+The cost for MS SQL server and the VM it is deployed upon will be reflected within the customer's cloud provider bill, or under the cloud provider's section in the CenturyLink consolidated bill for customers that have elected to utilize CenturyLink's consolidated billing feature.
+* CenturyLink DCC-Foundation supports a bring your own license (BYOL) model.
+Customers can enter an activation key at deployment for a Managed MS SQL instance deployed on DCC-Foundation.

+**Installation Features**
+* Prepare Server for Application Service (OS Specific Parameters)
+* Install Microsoft SQL Server (including available options and features)
+* Install applicable Microsoft SQL Server Service Packs
+* Harden Microsoft SQL Server to CenturyLink Standards
+* Install CenturyLink Monitoring
+* Perform Quality Assurance against Microsoft SQL Server Installation/Hardening

+**Configuration**
+* Create/Configure Microsoft SQL Server service accounts and SPNs
+* Configure Login Auditing
+* Configure Database Encryption using TDE
+* Configure CenturyLink Monitoring
+* Configure CenturyLink approved and provided Database Backups and Maintenance Jobs

+**Administration**
+* SQL Server Log Monitoring
+* Restart/Stop/Start Services
+* Update managed servers with all recommended security patches, service packs and hot-fixes upon customer request
+* Coordinate patching with Customer during maintenance hours
 *	Support for Microsoft SQL Server Analysis Services (SSAS)
-*	Support for Microsoft SQL Server Reporting Services (SSRS)
-*	Support for Microsoft SQL Server Integration Services (SSIS)
-*	Support for Microsoft SQL Server Database Mirroring
-*	Support for Microsoft SQL Server Database Snapshots
-*	Support for Microsoft SQL Server Transparent Database Encryption (TDE)
-*	Support for Microsoft SQL Server AlwaysOn

 #### Deploying Managed MS SQL to your AWS provider with CenturyLink Cloud Application Manager: